Confederate Railroad Construction Plans

 Houston, Trinity & Tyler RR

-This road was chartered in 1860 to build from a connection with the Galveston, Houston & Henderson Railroad at Houston to Tyler; by way of the Southern Pacific RR, it would have reached water transportation at Jefferson, on Caddo Lake.
+This road was chartered in 1860 to build from a connection with the Galveston, Houston & Henderson Railroad, at Houston, to Tyler; by way of the Southern Pacific RR, it would have reached water transportation at Jefferson, on Caddo Lake.
 In November 1860 twenty miles of track was under contract and twelve miles of rail was said to be in Galveston.
-At least 2 miles had been graded by June of 1861 and a load of rails had been expected in January of the same year.
+At least 2 miles had been graded by June of 1861 and a load of rails arrived in January of the same year.
 The company acquired a few freight cars; they and the rails were later sold to the Galveston & Houston Junction RR.
 The road would have been about 200 miles long.
 In 1860, the President was Capt.
-J. J. Hendley; Vice-President, Loranzp Sherwood; Directors, Gen. E. B. Nichols, James Sorley, A. B. Lufkin, John L. Darragh, Thad Mather, George Ball, Henry N. Jones, J. A. Thompson and Benjamin L. Goodman.
+Joseph J. Hendley; Vice-President, Loranzp Sherwood; Directors, Gen. E. B. Nichols, James Sorley, A. B. Lufkin, John L. Darragh, Thad Mather, George Ball, Henry N. Jones, J. A. Thompson and Benjamin L. Goodman.

 NP, GN 1-12A-61